pharbst/How-to-OpenVPN/README.md

 the `Workstation` has the ip address `192.168.178.3` and
 the `Server` has the ip address `192.168.178.2`.

-Additionally the `Server` has a second network interface from the `openvpn.service` which is called `tun1` by default and this interface has the ip address.
+Additionally the `Server` has a second network interface from the `openvpn.service` which is called `tun1` if the `Server` is configured like in the config section, this interface has the ip address `192.168.180.1`.

+If you want to be able to communicate from your `Workstation` or any other device from the 192.168.178.0/24 network to a client behind the vpn server so with any device from the 192.168.180.0/24 network, you have to create a static rout either on every device that should be able to communicate with the openvpn clients or on the router so the router will redirect the traffic to the vpn-server and that server will than redirect it to the specific client.
+- Keep in mind, that if you create the static route on the router all devices in the network can communicate with the openvpn clients.

 ### Firewall